Watershed Report Cards

-In cooperation with Conservation Ontario and the other Conservation Authorities throughout the Province, GSC has produced Watershed Report Cards since 2003.
+In cooperation with Conservation Ontario anD other Conservation Authorities throughout the Province, GSCA has produced Watershed Report Cards since 2003.
 These report cards score the watersheds based on tree cover, water chemistry, E. coli, and benthic results in the Grey Sauble watershed.
 In the 2018 Report Card, Surface Water Quality, Forest Conditions and Wetland Conditions are being reported.
-Many departments at GSC contribute to the data required to generate these scores.
+Many departments at GSCA contribute to the data required to generate these scores.
 Staff record information by taking water samples and benthic (small aquatic animals living in the sediment) samples are in the watershed recording findings and taking water samples.
-The Geographic Information System Department then uses this data, along with their updated wetlands and woodland layers to analyze and generate map products.
+The Geographic Information Systems Department then uses this data, along with their updated wetlands and woodland layers to analyze and generate map products.

 The five-year cycle of these report cards allows time to understand potential problems, to work with municipalities and others to measurably improve watershed health, and enough data to be a reliable summary of watershed conditions.
 The links to the right provide many ways to learn more about how water is monitored and managed in this watershed.